flipyap/distillery/README.md

 ## Directory Structure

+This is the default directory structure that distillery uses.
+Some of this can be overridden via the configuration.

 - Binaries
   - Symlinks `$HOME/.distillery/bin` (this should be in your `$PATH` variable)
   - Binaries `$HOME/.distillery/opt` (this is where the raw binaries are stored and symlinked to)